DrNotThatEvil/PyDuaRGB/docs/animation_queue_behaviour.md

 This is because noise on the wires connecting the ledstrip to the pi can sometimes be interpreted by the ledstrip as color data.
-With the effect of turning some leds to a different color or (as i experinced myself) having your ledstrip turn on in the middle of the night.
+With the effect of turning some leds to a different color or (as i experienced  myself) having your ledstrip turn on in the middle of the night.

 ### Ensuring a constant stream of data: the sticky flag
-To prevent animations from quiting `QueueItem` objects have the `sticky` flag. when `AnimationQueue` finishes a `QueueItem` it checks if the `sticky` flag is set if so it will only remove the `QueueItem` from the queue if their is more then one `QueueItem` on the `Queue`.
+To prevent animations from quiting `QueueItem` objects have the `sticky` flag. when `AnimationQueue` finishes a `QueueItem` it checks if the `sticky` flag is set if so it will only remove the `QueueItem` from the queue if their is more then one `QueueItem` on the `AnimationQueue`.

 This behaviour ensures that the ledstrip has a constant stream of data.